Arash-Seifi/Data-Science-Projects/README.md

 ### Exercise7_MNIST-Classification-Report
 This report details the implementation of an MLP model for MNIST digit classification using TensorFlow and Keras.
 The dataset is preprocessed, and a validation set is extracted for model evaluation.
 The architecture includes three dense layers with ReLU and softmax activations.
 The model is trained using the Adam optimizer and categorical cross-entropy loss function, achieving high accuracy.
 Evaluation metrics, accuracy, and loss curves are analyzed, and sample predictions are visualized.
 Future enhancements may involve CNNs for improved performance.

+## Exercise8_Vehicle-Routing
+The code implements a genetic algorithm to optimize vehicle routing for package delivery, considering constraints such as vehicle capacity, route time limits, and priority deliveries.
+It initializes a population of possible routes, evaluates them using a fitness function that penalizes delays and overcapacity, and iteratively improves solutions through selection, crossover, and mutation.
+Each vehicle follows a route starting and ending at a central depot, with dynamically generated distances and traffic conditions influencing travel times.
+The algorithm evolves over multiple generations to find the most efficient routing solution, minimizing total distance and penalties.